- Bibliographic Requirements

 User Accounts and Notifications

-Users are not required to create an account on the Catholic Education website in order to view or download published articles.
+Users are not required to create an account on the Journal of Catholic Education website in order to view or download published articles.
 An account is needed only to submit manuscripts for review or to participate as a peer reviewer or Focus Section editor.
 To create a new account or to log in to an existing account, click on the "My Account" tab.

 Users may join the journal's email announcements list to receive notifications of new issues and other updates from the Editorial Board.
 Select "Receive Custom Email Notices or RSS" from the options in the side bar to configure your notification preferences.